Óscar Faura

 Óscar Faura is a Spanish cinematographer.

 Career

 Faura graduated from ESCAC Film School and has been a cinematographer since 1999, working for both film and advertisement industry.

-He shot the international hit The Orphanage (2007), a nominee for the European Film Award and garnered further acclaim for The Impossible (2012), starring Naomi Watts and Ewan McGregor.
-Other successful films under his credits include Mindscape (2013).
+He shot the international hit The Orphanage (2007), a nominee for the European Film Award and garnered further acclaim for The Impossible (2012).

-In November 2013, he finished shooting the historical drama film The Imitation Game (2014), starring Benedict Cumberbatch and released in the US by The Weinstein Company.
+Other successful films under his credits include Mindscape (2013) and The Imitation Game (2014).